 Electrical tape-bikinis and sun for perfect tan lines in Rio

-Mar... .
 In this Jan.
-11, 2017 photo, rolls of electrical tape used to create custom bikinis, which offer crisp tan lines, sit at the Erika Bronze rooftop salon in the suburb of Realengo in Rio de Janeiro, Brazil.
+11, 2017 photo, Erika Martins uses black electrical tape to create a customer's bikini, in order to attain crisp tan lines, on her rooftop Erika Bronze salon in the suburb of Realengo in Rio de Janeiro, Brazil.
+Martins wears a microphone connected to an open speaker system in order to direct her assistants to clients who need more tanning lotion or a sprinkling of water on their skin.

 Discussions